 Bergen is overflowing with art and history, and is a great place to step ashore for a closer look around.
 Easily navigable on foot, its old wharf area should be your first port of call.
 Filled with museums, shops, and restaurants, it will allow you to get a real taste of Norwegian culture and cuisine.
 Don’t miss a ride on the funicular, which will take you to the top of Mount Floyen and treat you to a stunning scenic vista.

 We also suggest paying a visit to the tiny town of Flam.
 Beautifully situated between snow-capped mountains and the immense Aurlandsfjord, it’s a fantastic place to hike or bike.
 If you want to see it from a slightly different perspective, you could even try kayaking.
 Don’t forget to take a ride on its railway for picturesque views of the surrounding area.

 Your next stop should be the perfectly pint-sized village of Geiranger.
 Located at the end of the fjord it shares its name with, it’s the ideal starting point for exploring the surrounding area.
-We suggest taking to the water by kayak to view the UNESCO World Heritage Site up close, or else bussing up to the nearby viewpoints for a stunning look out over its immense waterfalls.
+We suggest taking to the water by kayak to view the UNESCO World Heritage Site up close, or else busing up to the nearby viewpoints for a stunning look out over its immense waterfalls.

 Oslo has to have a place on your list too.
 Ideally you’ll want to stop here for at least two days, because there’s just so much to fit in.
-You might want to begin with the Nobel Peace Centre, where the achievements of the storied laureates are celebrated.
+You might want to begin with the Nobel Peace Center, where the achievements of the storied laureates are celebrated.
 Or perhaps you’ll want to pay a visit to the Vigeland Sculpture Park, one of its multitude of nautical museums, or a cute and quirky café.
 If you’re hoping for a cultural tour de force, this is where you’ll get it.

 Where will you choose to visit?
 Contact a company like Bolsover Cruise Club today and start planning your perfect trip.